 GA can be a useful tool, but it takes some time to get used to it, and it depends on your business priorities.
 Visitor Analytics is super easy to install, and there is no need for time to learn how to use it!
 Your website statistics show up in your dashboard from the moment you installed the app, so no need to wait for hours or days to see the first numbers!

 The menu is simple and the interface is color-coded: the stats are green if you have an increase, red for decrease and grey for the same data.
 To be more specific, if you check the stats for today, we always compare them to your data from the previous day.
 So you know if your traffic is higher (or not) than yesterday without any extra click.

 Reviews of Visitor Analytics: what other people think of us

 There are over 2M websites that trust us with their data.
 Here are just a few reviews from different markets that we are integrated with.

 Gonzalo Mongrut wrote his thoughts when Visitor Analytics launched on Product Hunt:

 These are some of the reviews that we have on the Wix Market:

 Hopefully, this covers everything you need to know about the comparison between analytics services.
 Remember there is no best Google Analytics alternative.
 There is just the best alternative for what you need, which can mean very different things for many website owners.

-If you want to give Visitor Analytics a try, you can use it free for 30 days.
-Just click the "free trial" button in the header of the site, or sign up here.
+If you want to give Visitor Analytics a try, sign up here.